Help - Preparing & submitting applications - Radiation - defining research exposures

 In some cases, protocols may refer to other radiation exposures, which are administered as part of clinical care outside the study rather than as research exposures.

-• The selection criteria for a study may require a participant to have previously undergone a particular type of radiation exposure in order to be eligible for recruitment;
+• the selection criteria for a study requiring a participant to have previously undergone a particular type of radiation exposure to be eligible for recruitment

-• The protocol may expressly allow for radiotherapy to be given during the study, where this is not part of the study treatment (either experimental or control arm) and will not be studied separately within the analysis.
+• the protocol expressly allowing for radiotherapy to be given during the study, where this is not part of the study treatment (either experimental or control arm) and will not be studied separately within the analysis

-Such exposures are not research exposures provided that:
+Such exposures are not research exposures provided that at least one of the following apply, either:

-• They are authorised in the course of normal clinical care, not for research purposes; and/or
+• they are authorised in the course of normal clinical care, not for research purposes

-• The decision to authorise the exposures is clearly separated from the decision to include the participant in the research and is not determined prospectively by the research protocol; and/or
+• the decision to authorise the exposures is clearly separated from the decision to include the participant in the research and is not determined prospectively by the research protocol

-• Consent for the exposure is not sought as part of the consent to take part in the research or to be screened for eligibility; and/or
+• consent for the exposure is not sought as part of the consent to take part in the research or to be screened for eligibility

-• The information obtained from the exposure is not used as data for the purposes of the study e.g. to provide (qualitative or quantitative) data regarding disease status.
+• the information obtained from the exposure is not used as data for the purposes of the study for example to provide (qualitative or quantitative) data regarding disease status

 Further advice

-Where any doubt arises as to whether a procedure involves ionising radiation or is a research exposure for the purposes of IR(ME)R, researchers are advised to seek early advice from a Medical Physics Expert (MPE) in their organisation or one of the host organisations for the research.
+If you have any doubt as to whether a procedure involves ionising radiation or is a research exposure for the purposes of the Ionising Radiation (Medical Exposure) Regulations (IRMER), you’re advised to seek early advice from a Medical Physics Expert (MPE) in your organisation or one of the host organisations for the research.
 Further advice may be sought from the HRA Queries Line if necessary.

-The tables provide various examples with comments on whether the radiation involvement would be defined as a research exposure, including additional advice on whether ARSAC involvement is required.
+The tables provide various examples with comments on whether the radiation involvement would be defined as a research exposure, including additional advice on whether Administration of Radioactive Substances Advisory Committee (ARSAC) involvement is required.

 Defining research exposures - examples